 - B12 - Cobalamin

 So, if you feel that vitamins may be a little scarce in your child's diet, take them off to your local healthcare professional to discuss your best options.
 After talking to them, you may find that they recommend some additional supplementation in the form of a multivitamin.
-Available for most children over 3 years of age and sometimes even younger, a great tasting multivitamin may help you to provide additional support during times when your child's dietary intake is inadequate.
+A great tasting multivitamin may help you to provide additional support during times when your child's dietary intake is inadequate.

 Would you like to learn more about the benefits of multivitamins for children?
 If so, you can find more information here.